 In this paper we develop a new technique to construct ergodic cocycles that arise as the fundamental matrix solutions to linear differential equations of a given form.
-These constructions are motivated by questions regarding spectral and stability of forced quantum oscillator systems (in particular the so called "Rabi oscillator," which models forced oscillations of a spin 1/2 particle moving under an external stationary stochastic field [BJL,DGP]).
+These constructions are motivated by questions regarding the spectral theory and stability analysis of forced quantum oscillator systems (in particular the so called "Rabi oscillator," which models forced oscillations of a spin-1/2 particle moving under an external stationary stochastic field [BJL,DGP]).
 These questions lead to problems about ergodic properties of certain skew-product flows (see [NJ]).
-In [NS] we had established that the cocycle arising from a generic Rabi oscillator is minimal.
-In this paper we shall prove that in fact it is ergodic.
-This will help us establish that typically the spectrum of the "quasi-energy operator" associated with such systems is only continuous.
+In [NS] we showed that the cocycle arising from a generic Rabi oscillator is minimal.
+Here we will prove that it is in fact ergodic.
+This will help us establish that, typically, the spectrum of the "quasi-energy operator" associated with such systems is only continuous.
 This fact should be contrasted with a result of [BJL], where the authors prove the existence of only discrete pure point spectrum using the KAM technique.

-As in [NS], our result will in fact be valid for a wide class of time dependent linear differential systems of a specific given form, where the time dependence is recurrent.
-Such systems are given by specifying data Ω , T, m, G, L, S, where

-- (1) Ω is a compact metric space, m is a Borel probability measure on Ω , and $T = \{T_t\}{t \in \mathbb{R}}$ is a jointly continuous aperiodic m-preserving flow (cf. Defs.
-2.3, 2.4, 2.5 below) on Ω , - (2) G is a compact connected Lie group and L is the Lie algebra of G; - (3) S is a subset of L.
+As in [NS], our result will in fact be valid for a wide class of time-dependent linear differential systems of a specific given form, for which the time dependence is recurrent.
+Such systems are given by specifying a data 6-tuple $\mathcal{D} = (\Omega, m, T, G, L, S)$ , where - (1) $\Omega$ is a compact metric space, m is a Borel probability measure on $\Omega$ , and $T = \{T_t\}{t \in \mathbb{R}}$ is a jointly continuous aperiodic m-preserving flow (cf. Defs.
+2.3, 2.4, 2.5 below) on $\Omega$ . - (2) G is a compact connected Lie group and L is L(G), the Lie algebra of G; - (3) S is a subset of L.